blink616/blink616/README.md

-# Hi there! 👋 I'm Hamiz Ali, a Computer Scientist
+# Hi there! 👋 I'm Hamiz Ali

 I'm passionate about developing amazing products for end-users and continually learning and growing as a Computer Scientist.